NexPlayer/iOS-SDK/advanced.md

 #### unsigned int NXPicTiming_ClockTSInfo::minutes_value

-This is theminutes_valuein SEI picture timing information in H.264 content.
+This is the minutes_value in SEI picture timing information in H.264 content.

 **Values:**